Blusky Carbon Inc.: BluSky Carbon Partners with Leading Data Management Verification Service, and Lists on US based OTCQB Market

 About BluSky Carbon Inc. (CSE:BSKY)(OTCQB:BSKCF)(FWB:QE4 /WKN: A401NM)

-BluSky is a renewable energy company that is in the business of The Company converts organic and industrial waste into biochar, renewable power and carbonate rocks, and is engaged in the development and sale of carbon capture technology.
+BluSky is a renewable energy company that is in the business of putting Carbon back into the ground - where it belongs!
+The Company converts organic and industrial waste into biochar, renewable power and carbonate rocks, and is engaged in the development and sale of carbon capture technology.
 BluSky's primary objectives are to (1) construct carbon removal equipment; (2) sell the biochar produced by the carbon removal equipment; and (3) sell carbon credits ?generated from the production of biochar.
 The Company's business model is based on the growing need for carbon neutrality and demand to reduce CO2 emissions.

 BluSky Carbon is publicly listed in Canada on the CSE with the trading symbol BSKY, on the OTC as BSKCF, and in Frankfurt., Germany (FWB) with the identifier QE4.
 BluSky's public filings and related documents are available on the Company's profile page on SEDAR+ at www.sedarplus.ca.
 For more information about the Company, please visit https://bluskycarbon.com/, watch our video, and sign up to receive news alerts or join us on social media at Facebook, X (formerly twitter), Instagram, or LinkedIn.